GOOGLE EARTH, PEPSI MOON

 It was 2551 BE (2008 in the Western calendar), and I was teaching at a school in Bangkok.

 I wasn’t enjoying it much.
 A top-dollar international school, but behind the slick PR it was an educational mess.
 Eight forty-minute periods in a day, and class sizes way too big.
 The school had a proudly advertised ‘one-to-one’ computer policy — in other words, every student had their own school-issued tablet computer, which they carried around with them.
 This created real classroom-management issues — too much electronic distraction for any normal teenager to resist.
-Later they would bring in a surveillance system so that you as a teacher could check on what each student was looking at, but I never used it.
-There were cameras on the corridors and lanyards swinging on every chest.
-Electronic turn-styles on the the gates.
+Later they would bring in a surveillance system so that the teacher could check on what each student was looking at, but I never used it.
+There were cameras on the corridors and lanyards swinging from every adult neck.
+Turn-styles at the gates, with electronic scanners at waist-height, necessitating a bend at the waist or knees to bring your ID to the eye; a bow or curtsey to the gate in order to enter.
 The plan was to have all curricula, records and assessment data online.
 “UN-related,” boasted the billboard outside the gate.
 The school’s triangular logo weirdly resembled a pyramid with an all-seeing eye.

 I’d been there a year or so and my mood wasn’t improving.
 Head of Secondary was a smooth-talking managerial type whose background was in elementary physical education.
 My head of department was an ignorant, domineering man who’d read little and never heard of half the concepts I used in my literature teaching.